 If pruning isn’t enough, you may need to stake your bell pepper plants to prevent the stems from breaking in two.
 Put a stake in the ground next to the plant and loosely tie the stems to it with a fiber-based tie (wire or twine can damage the stem).
 This can be done in the ground or in containers.
 You can also use a tomato cage instead of stakes.

 Capsicums are one of the easiest plants to save seeds from.
 You can save them from your home-grown garden peppers or take them from store-bought ones.
-Keep in mind though that the seeds may not be true to type if the plant was cross-pollinated.
-Also, most hybrid varieties produce sterile seeds, so steer clear of those.

 Begin by choosing a healthy, fully mature pepper.
 Remove the seeds, discarding any that look diseased or discolored.
 Spread the rest on a paper towel and let them dry for several days, turning as needed.
 When completely dry, they’ll be so hard that you won’t be able to dent them with your nail.